 Regarding the Nordic countries, the matter of who is and who is not a member of NATO should not stop us cooperating at any level.
 There is a clear understanding about what we need to do together, and how we can work together.
 Any dividing lines, which in my view are artificial when it comes to security, are disappearing.

 There have also been encouraging signals recently from both Finland and Sweden concerning real interoperability issues, and the need to exercise more together.
 For example Swedish forces will for the first time ever take part in the Estonian-NATO Spring Storm exercises in 2016.
 This is the Estonian Armed Force's biggest annual exercise.

 One potential advantage of Nordic-Baltic defense collaboration is possible savings through collective joint equipment purchases.
 How significant is this component of cooperation likely to become going forward?

-Equipment needs tend to differ from country to country.
+There may be joint procurement opportunities, but Equipment needs tend to differ from country to country.
 We have already bought radars and munitions jointly with Finland.
 Joint procurements can be complicated.
 If they weren’t, we would be doing a lot more of them.
 That said, the more we engage in joint procurements, the more trust and experience we can build.
 We see a clear future trend here.
 Enhanced value for money can be achieved collectively to improve our bargaining position on joint procurements.

 In Estonia, we have decided to create a new legal entity to manage all military equipment and materials procurement from 2017.
 This will pursue obtaining better value for money.
 This new agency will also have the role of looking at opportunities to secure cost efficiency benefits by purchasing equipment jointly with the Nordic and Baltic countries.
 Estonia will spend €1 billion (US $ 1.1 billion), or perhaps even more, on defense procurement by 2020.